Marigolds Planting Them In Vegetable Gardens

 Final Word

-I hope you will try planting Marigolds in your garden this year.
+I hope you’ll try planting Marigolds in your garden this year.
 Are you excited to get your hands in the earth as soon as it’s warm enough to work the soil?
-I just planted some seeds and I’m waiting for the first sprouts and then I will plant the seedlings when weather permits.
 Thanks for being prepared for the unexpected.
 May God bless this world, Linda

 Copyright Images: Depositphotos_8638857_m-2015 Marigolds Tagetes, Depositphotos_12648238_m-2015 Vegetable Garden, Depositphotos_211678182_m-2015Marigold Seedlings